YujiSODE/monteCarloSimulationSummarizer/README.md

 ______

 ## Synopsis
-This tool generates a new directory, where to output three results and some additional sources:
+This tool generates a new directory, where to output three results and some additional sources
-**three main results to output**
+### Three main results to output
 - `${outputName}_MCSS[numbers]_LOG.md`: log in `Markdown` file
 - `${outputName}_MCSS[numbers]_INFO.csv`: summarized information in `CSV` file
 - `${outputName}_MCSS[numbers]_DATA.csv`: frequency distribution in `CSV` file